 Option 1: Status quo/ No change Option 2: Combine and Improve Costs Does not address all the identified issues nor address the lack of clarity and relevance of the various elements.
 Continued misunderstanding or underuse of all relevant provisions may occur.
 Failure to acknowledge the current RMA requirements of Council to involve Tangata Whenua.
+Removes the existing familiarity with the Plan.
 Benefits Retains the established approach which parties are familiar with.
 Provides clarity for all users of the Plan.
 Places the correct emphasis on the subject matter.
 Simplifies reference to tangata Whenua by compiling and coherent, strategic chapter.
 Ranking 2 1